Endeva83/alx-low_level_programming/0x0F-function_pointers/README.md

- this is the readme file for pointers to functions
+this is a readme file for pointers to functions